josse995/Backbase-test/README.md

       $ docker-compose -f local.yml run --rm django python manage.py createsuperuser

-**To verify the user, go to your console to see a simulated email verification message.
+**To verify the user, check your console for a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.**

 ### Running tests with django test